ede73/diagrammer/README.md

 And not limited there, but who ever designed those graph representations in the first place didn't think of simplicity.
 Some are really awkward to write and learn.
 (Of course in the end, this project is no exception :) )

-All the graphs have something in common, they describe simple relations between edges and nodes.
+All the graphs have something in common, they describe simple relations between edges and vertices.
 ```
 a > b > c < d
 ```

 Also lot of other interesting things popped up and was available 2013 :)
 LLVM!
 Anything to anything transpiler (well kinda).
-Node, javascript on server side.
+Vertex, javascript on server side.
 JISON!
 Lexer/Grammar for JS!

 That's so cool!
 I could have graphviz run in browser!
 And I could use the SAME rendering engine from command line.